Last Updated on January 22, 2023

-Protection from Poison is a 2nd level abjuration spell available to clerics, druids, paladins, rangers, and artificers.
-The caster touches a creature and neutralizes one poison that if affecting it.
-For the next hour, the target has advantage on Constitution saving throws against being poisoned, and gains resistance to poison damage.
+Protection from Poison is a 2nd-level abjuration spell available to clerics, druids, paladins, rangers, and artificers.
+The caster touches a creature and neutralizes one poison that is affecting it.
+For the next hour, the target has advantage on Constitution saving throws against being poisoned and gains resistance to poison damage.

 Note that some poisons impose multiple conditions on a target.
 While I would rule that ending the poisoned condition effectively neutralizes the poison, and therefore ends the other conditions, the final decision rests with your DM.